 Adaptation Workshop for County Operations

-EcoAdapt brought 16 county department and offices together for an intensive online 12-hour workshop spread out over three days.
-With 28 county employees and leaders participated in discussion on how adaptation--managing unavoidable climate impacts--can be incorporated into four operational areas: health + safety, land use, transit, and facilities + services.
+Climate adaptation involves managing unavoidable effects of climate change.
+In 2021, EcoAdapt brought 16 county department and offices together for an intensive online 12-hour workshop spread out over three days.
+With 28 county employees and leaders participated in discussion on incorporating adaptation measures into four operational areas: health and safety, land use, transit, and facilities and services.
 Post-workshop reporting and discussion led to the 2022 recommendations on incorporating adaptation measures into county operations.
-The County will simultaneously continue mitigation efforts, which aim to avoid the unmanageable consequences of climate change.
+The County will simultaneously continue mitigation efforts, which aim to avoid the unmanageable effects of climate change.

 Third Solar Group Buy: Grow Solar Linn + Johnson Counties